JIMBLYB/Tinkering_Graphics_Teams/README.md

 Project is not at a level to be used yet

 ## License
 The [MIT license](https://choosealicense.com/licenses/mit/) was chosen as it grants the free use of our work to anyone who wants it while still retaining our attribution to the work in any copies made in all uses including commercial.
-This means that our code can be taken and modified for any use while still aknowledging our contributions to the work.
+This means that our code can be taken and modified for any use while still acknowledging our contributions to the work.